Skip to content

 Pharmacogenetic tests can give doctors insight into how their patients might process certain medications and allow them to customize prescriptions as a result.
 For example, results might show that one person has a type of enzyme that breaks down a medication very quickly.
 This means that this medication at its standard dosage might not stick around in the body long enough to work.
 As a result, the doctor might increase the dosage they give to their patient.”

-• Drug uptake: Drug uptake involves the rate and efficiency that a medication is absorbed into the body.
-If the uptake is too slow, the medication will not produce the desired results and could build up in other parts of the body, leading to an increased risk of harmful side effects.
+• Drug uptake: Drug uptake involves the rate and efficiency of absorption in the body.
+For example, a medication will not produce the desired results and build up in the body if uptake is too low, leading to an increased risk of harmful side effects.

-• Drug breakdown: Breakdown of a drug is necessary as it processes and leaves the body.
-High breakdown rates require more of a medication, while low breakdown could indicate lower dosages.
+• Drug breakdown: Breakdown refers to how the body processes a drug.
+High breakdown rates require more medication, while low breakdowns could indicate lower dosages.

 How Does Pharmacogenetics Work In Psychiatry?